 As she carted the light-bulbs from the loading dock to the lighting section, she noticed Fiona and Norman chatting in garden furniture.
 She sighed.
 At Sadie's suggestion, Donna had befriended Fiona, hoping to be a good influence on her.
 Donna hadn't realised just how lost Fiona had been, until she had confessed her involvement in an armoured car robbery, alongside Norman.

 And then, Sadie – Sadie of all people, moral, upright Sadie – had perjured herself and taken the blame for the heist.
 It made no sense.

-Donna's new duties gave her little time for her friend.
+Donna's new duties left her little time for her friend.
 She hoped that hanging around with Norman wasn't a sign that Fiona wasn't going back to her larcenous ways.

 It was worrying, and she didn’t need worries on top of stress.
 Maybe some hazinoko… No!
 No, that was the old Donna.